Synthetixio/SIPs/SIPS/sip-85.md

 ## Technical Specification

-Using the process of issuing synths as an example, the `_internalIssueSynths` function on the **Issuer** contract would call an additional internal functional called `_updateSynthPrice` which would record the price of one single synth and use the token supply to update the cumulative running debt variable `totalSynthValue`.
+Using the process of issuing synths as an example for how this could be implemented across the system, the `_internalIssueSynths` function on the **Issuer** contract would call an additional internal functional called `_updateSynthPrice` which would record the price of one single synth and use the token supply to update the cumulative running debt variable `totalSynthValue`.
 The contract would iterate through the 40+ synths sequentially using a `synthPriceUpdateIterator` - one synth read-and-write per user transaction.

 The `_totalIssuedSynths` function on the **Issuer** contract would no longer iterate through the full universe of synths reading each price.
 The contract would only need to read from a `totalSynthValue` variable.